denosaurs/denon/README.md

 #### Inspect and InspectBrk

 Activate inspector on `host:port`.
-If `inspectBrk` is used the executions breaks at the start of the user script.
+If `inspectBrk` is used the executions breaks at the start of the user script:

 ```jsonc
 {